vsrinivas/fuchsia/development/api/fidl.md

 reduce usability in those languages.
 Avoiding commonly reserved words reduces the frequency with which these transformations are applied.

+While some FIDL keywords are also commonly reserved words in target languages, (such as `struct` in C and C++), and should thus be avoided, other FIDL keywords, particularly `request` and `handle`, are generally descriptive and can be used as appropriate.

 Names must not contain leading or trailing underscores.
 Leading or trailing underscores have semantic meaning in some languages (e.g., leading underscores control visibility in Dart) and conventional meaning in other languages (e.g.,